hbstraining/vue/course 1/course-notes/part-5.md

 <button class="btn btn-primary" v-on:click="items.push( newItem )">Save it</button>
 ```

-To make the application more functional, let's allow the user to save the contents of the text box using the **enter** key.
+To make the application more functional, let's make it possible to save the contents of the text box using the **enter** key.
 Because we're listening for a key event, `v-on` is the correct directive to use.
 Vue has several key modifiers to look for common key events, which allows us to write with a nice shorthand.

 ```html
 <input v-model="newItem" type="text" placeholder="add an item" v-on:keyup.enter="items.push( newItem )">